-4. Scope
+3. Scope

-This Code of Practice applies to the individuals taking part in the Certification procedure, which include the following:
+This Code of Practice applies to the individuals and groups taking part in the Certification procedure, which are described in Terms of Reference of the Certification of Suitability (CEP) Procedure (Annex 1 of Rules of Procedure of the European Pharmacopoeia Commission).